-- .1 Video from all cameras shall be recorded on Networked Video Recorders (NVR's) compatible with DPTI's video management systems current at time of this contract.
-Footage shall be able to be retrieved from any DPTI primary, backup or subsidiary control centre with DPTI's existing video management software.
-NVR's shall include remote lights-out hardware management capability (e.g. Dell's iDrac Enterprise or similar).
-The Contractor shall demonstrate that the proposed NVR solution is compatible with DPTI systems and all cameras being supplied under this contract. - .2 This shall constitute a HOLD POINT.
+5.1 Video from all cameras shall be recorded on Network Video Recorders (NVRs) compatible with the Department's video management systems current at time of this Contract.
+Footage shall be able to be retrieved from any Departmental primary, backup or subsidiary control centre with the Department's existing video management software.
+NVRs shall include remote lights-out hardware management capability (e.g. Dell's iDrac Enterprise or similar).
+The Contractor shall demonstrate that the proposed NVR solution is compatible with Departmental systems and all cameras being supplied under this Contract.

+5.2 This shall constitute a Hold Point.